 I’ve been busy, busy, busy playing in my family room for the last few weeks!

 The latest addition is a new coffee table and my newly reupholstered couch.

-The whole color scheme and feel of this room was inspired by these chairs from Pier I.
+The whole color scheme and feel of this room was inspired by these two stunning chairs from Pier I.